You've heard they can turn back the clock on aging skin -- products made with things like acai, alpha-lipoic acid, and alpha-hydroxy acid.

-You'll want to do your homework first, so you're informed.
+Before you buy, it’s a good idea to learn more about these ingredients.
 A dermatologist can also help you sort out what works, what's hype, and what might help your skin.

 Antioxidants for Sun Damage and Wrinkles

-These nutrients are found in most plants in varying amounts.
-They can counter "free radicals" that harm DNA.
-Damaged skin cells can speed up aging with wrinkles, dry skin, dark circles under eyes, dull skin, and more.
+Most plants have these nutrients in varying amounts.
+They can counter "free radicals," tiny particles that harm DNA inside of cells.
+Skin cells with that kind of damage can speed up aging, leading to wrinkles, dry skin, dark circles under eyes, dull skin, and more.

-It's key to eat foods rich in these natural chemicals, not just for your skin but for your overall health.
-You can also use antioxidants on your skin.
-Those with the most that have been shown to repair damage and slow the aging process include:
+Foods that are rich in antioxidants are good for your skin and your overall health.
+You can also apply products that have them.
+Those with the most antioxidants that have been shown to repair damage and slow the aging process include:

 Other plant-based or natural treatments for aging skin found in skin-care products include:

-Your body makes this, and it’s in every cell you have.
+Your body makes this natural chemical, and it’s in every cell you have.
 As an antioxidant, it attacks free radicals throughout the body.
-Alpha-lipoic acid is touted commercially as a substance that can erase fine lines and wrinkles, diminish pores, and give skin a healthy glow.
+In skin care products, companies tout it as a substance that can erase fine lines and wrinkles, diminish pores, and give skin a healthy glow.